 - When is the shoulder season in the UK?

 Shoulder season in the UK is May, June and September.

 - When are the major public holidays in the UK?

-In addition to Christmas, New Year and Easter holidays there are a number of public holidays (called ‘Bank” holidays) throughout the year including May Day Bank Holiday (first Monday in May), Spring Bank Holiday (last Monday in May), and the Summer Bank Holiday (last Monday in August)
+In addition to Christmas, New Year and Easter holidays there are a number of public holidays (called ‘Bank” holidays) throughout the year including May Day Bank Holiday (first Monday in May), Spring Bank Holiday (last Monday in May – and yes there are two Bank Holiday weekends in May!), and the Summer Bank Holiday (last Monday in August)

 - FAQ’s about the best time of year to visit the UK

 - When is the best time to visit the United Kingdom?